 The following signs can indicate your baby is ready to make the transition:

-- Increase in activity or taking arms out mid-sleep
+- Increased activity or freeing arms mid-sleep

 - Growing strength or mobility that makes staying swaddled difficult

 - Resisting the swaddle by attempting to take out one or both arms